 - Present evidence of the successful completion of a master’s degree in an institution accredited by the PR Council of Education or by a US recognized accrediting organization.

 - Have completed three credits of College Mathematics and the following courses prior to admission:

-*If the student is missing any of these credits, they can be taken in our Institution or another one.
+*If the student is missing any of these credits, it can be taken in our Institution or another one.

-- Have taken the GRE examination (General Test) with a minimum score of 290, no more than five years earlier.
+- Have taken the GRE examination (General Test) with a minimum score of 500 (290 new score), no more than five years earlier

 - Attend a personal interview

 - Submit the following documents:

 - Official transcript from all universities attended (undergraduate and graduate).

 - Two of the letters of recommendation should provide input from people in responsible position who can comment on your academic, employment or volunteer performance, character and interest.
 For undergraduate, this often means professors, academic advisors or employer.

 - The third letter must be of someone who is able to assess your advocacy experience.
 All of them should be written using the format accompanying the application form.